ventsip/ph/README.md

 `ph` was build to limit the game time of my kids.

-It is a tool that monitors OS processes and terminates those who exceed the specified time limit for the day.
+It is a tool that monitors OS processes and terminates those that exceed the specified *time limit* for the day, and prevents processes to run during the specified *downtime*

 ## Configuration

-Time limits are specified in a configuration file `cfg.json`, in `JSON` format, like this:
+Time limits and downtime periods are specified in a configuration file `cfg.json`, in `JSON` format, like this:

 ```json
 [